duke-libraries/archivesspace-duke-scripts/sql/README.md

 **access_restriction_notes_on_aos.sql** - SQL script that queries ASpace database and pulls all access restriction notes attached to archival_objects.
 Results will include JSON blob of note text along with some additional columns of information about the archival objects and parent resource record.

 **total_extent_accessioned_linear_feet_by_quarter.sql** - SQL script that queries ASpace database and pulls a report of the total amount of linear feet accessioned in a given time period, broken out by year and quarter.
 This script is used to populate annual manuscript acquisition metrics spreadsheets in Rubenstein.

+**resource_report.sql** - SQL script that queries ASpace database for list of resource records matching certain criteria.
+Returns select metadata for each resource as well as concatenated related accession information for each resource row returned.